antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 ### Requirements and recommendations

 - Provide **log2 ratios** (tumor vs. normal or vs. reference) as the `seg.mean` value; indicate clearly if you provide absolute copy number instead
-- Specify the genome build (GRCh38 or GRCh37/hg19)
+- Specify the genome build (e.g. GRCh38)
-- Indicate the segmentation algorithm used (e.g. GATK CNV, CNVkit, PURPLE, CBS/DNAcopy)
+- Indicate the segmentation algorithm used
 - For tumor-normal paired data, indicate whether the log2 ratios are already corrected against the matched normal

 ### Tumor purity and ploidy